jasedragon/rea-challenge/README.md

 $ terraform plan
 $ terraform apply
 ```
 CONFIRM LOCAL STORAGE RECORDS CREDENTIALS, and if so provide appropriate warning.
+Add confidential files to gitignore.

 Script
 inputs - if aws cli is unconfigured, or you wish to use alternative credentials then supply the following environment variables, or leave them unconfigured and terraform will prompt for them.